-PROS / The FM reception quality was excellent in our tests.
+Pros / Its FM reception quality was excellent in our tests.

-CONS / The battery life is poor, lasting only one hour and 27 minutes on a full charge.
+Cons / The battery life is poor – it only lasted one hour and 27 minutes on a full charge.

-The Kaito Voyager Pro is a crank radio with three radio options – AM/FM, NOAA and shortwave.
-It also has three different lights to illuminate the dark during a power outage or while you're camping, and it features a digital thermometer and humidity meter.
-All these features make the Voyage a good emergency radio.
+The Kaito Voyager Pro is a crank radio that can receive AM and FM, NOAA and shortwave radio frequencies.
+It also has lights so you can see in the dark during a power outage or while you camp, a digital thermometer, and a humidity meter.
+All these features make the Voyager a good emergency radio.
 However, with its poor battery life and subpar hand crank, it doesn't compare to the best emergency radios.

-In our tests, two minutes of cranking the dynamo generator provided an average of 3.5 seconds of battery life when the radio played at full volume.
-This is below the five-minute average.
+In our tests, two minutes of turning the Voyager Pro’s dynamo crank generated an average of three and a half minutes of battery life when the radio played at full volume.
+This is below our test group’s five-minute average.
 For comparison, the best crank radio produced over 13 minutes of battery life in the same test.
-While the KA600's battery had the shortest charge time, which was 1.75 hours, the battery life was only 1.5 hours when we played the radio at full volume.
-The biggest downside to the subpar battery life is it requires you to charge the battery more frequently.
-Fortunately, you can use disposable batteries, which makes the rechargeable battery a contingency power option.

-You can also charge this emergency radio with the AC adapter, a built-in rechargeable battery pack, the USB port or a solar panel.
+You can also charge this emergency radio with its AC adapter, built-in rechargeable battery pack, USB port or solar panel.
 It's one of the few radios with a solar panel you can adjust to find the optimal position to capture the sun's energy.
-Using the solar panel to charge the radio takes a lot longer than the other charging methods, but it's the easiest way, especially while you're camping.
+It takes longer to charge the radio with the solar panel than using the other charging methods, but it's the easiest way, especially while you're camping.

-You can use the Voyager Pro KA600 to listen to conventional AM and FM radio stations and access all seven NOAA weather band channels.
-These are invaluable stations to have during a disaster because they provide information critical to your area.
-It received a B-plus in the AM reception tests and a B in the backcountry test.
-In addition, it scored an A in the FM reception tests.
-The NOAA weather band reception is comparable to the best weather radios available.
+You can use the Voyager Pro KA600 to listen to regular AM and FM radio stations, and you can access all seven NOAA weather band channels.
+These are invaluable stations to have access to during a disaster because they provide weather information critical to your area.